kdoore/1335GitBook/project-1-pshape-pattern-recursion.md

 }
 ```

-###HSB Colormode - Set Fill at the Vertex Level - Option
+###HSB Colormode - Set Fill at the Vertex Level - Shader Option

 Once a design has been developed using grayscale color values as show above, then it's very easy using HSB colormode to add hueValues.
 Processing using P2D mode as specified in the size\( 600,600, P2D\) supports vertex shaders, where gradient colors are computed for fill\( \) values specified between vertex for PShape objects.